-Cash flow adequacy ratio and cash flow reinvestment ratio: mainly because the net cash inflow from operating activities in this period increased compared with the previous period, causing the ratios to increase.
+Cash flows: It was mainly because the net cash inflow from operating activities in this period decreased compared with the previous period, causing relevant ratios to decreased.

 Note: Financial statements have all been audited or certified by the CPAs.

 Formula for the analysis items are as following: